-(1) GOVERNING BOARD- The term ‘Governing Board’ means the governing board established by the Streamlined Sales and Use Tax Agreement.
+The term Governing Board means the governing board established by the Streamlined Sales and Use Tax Agreement.

 means a Member State as that term is used under the Streamlined Sales and Use Tax Agreement as in effect on the date of the enactment of this Act;

 does not include associate members under the Agreement; and

-(C) includes any federally recognized Indian Tribe that is accorded Member State status under the Agreement pursuant to section 5.
+includes any federally recognized Indian Tribe that is accorded Member State status under the Agreement pursuant to section 5.

-(8) STREAMLINED SALES AND USE TAX AGREEMENT- The term ‘Streamlined Sales and Use Tax Agreement’ (or ‘the Agreement’) means the multistate agreement with that title adopted on November 12, 2002, as in effect on the date of the enactment of this Act and unless the context otherwise indicates as further amended from time to time.
+The term Streamlined Sales and Use Tax Agreement (or the Agreement) means the multistate agreement with that title adopted on November 12, 2002, as in effect on the date of the enactment of this Act and unless the context otherwise indicates as further amended from time to time.